 The king penguin colony on South Georgia is known as the largest crèche in the world.

 South Georgia Island is also home to the largest macaroni penguin population in the world.
-This species, pictured above, is identified by the orange crest on its forehead, and named for its resemblance to an 18th century fashionable wig, turned into a movement, turned into a slang term: “macaroni.”
+This species, pictured below, is identified by the orange crest on its forehead, and named for its resemblance to an 18th century fashionable wig.
 Sing the “Yankee Doodle” song and it’ll make a little more sense.
-An impressive 3 million breeding pairs live on South Georgia.
+An impressive 3 million breeding pairs live on South Georgia Island.
 And if these incredible numbers are not enough, you’re also likely to see chinstrap and gentoo penguins.
 This is definitely the place to visit if you want to see penguins.
-Itineraries to South Georgia also often include the Falkland Islands, 800 miles northwest, a destination also famed for its penguins (5 of the world’s 17 species summer here).
+Most South Georgia cruise itineraries also include the Falkland Islands, 800 miles northwest, a destination also famed for its penguins (5 of the world’s 17 species summer here).

 In addition to penguins, South Georgia is home to the southern elephant seal, the largest seal species in the world; Antarctic fur seals; the wandering albatross; and even reindeer (introduced).

 South Georgia Island is perhaps most historically famous for being the terminus of Ernest Shackleton’s epic 800-mile open-boat journey from Elephant Island.
 Many travelers seek to step foot here to visualize the iconic scene of Shackleton and his crew sliding down the mountain into the safety of Stromness.

 A visit to South Georgia today includes seeing historic whaling stations and the grave of explorer Sir Ernest Shackleton.